 Complications specific to gastric bypass include:

-- For the next 3 weeks, you’ll be able to eat pureed food and then soft food.
+- Shortly after, you’ll be able to eat puréed food and then soft food.
+You’ll continue this diet for the 4 to 6 weeks following your surgery.

-- Two months after surgery, you’ll be able to eat regular food.
+- Six weeks after surgery, you’ll be able to eat regular food.

 Important dietary guidelines that you’ll need to follow after your gastric sleeve or gastric bypass surgery include: